7 ☀ • April

 There, we visited the Koutoubia Mosque's surrounding gardens, the Saadian Tombs, the Bahia Palace, the Jardin Majorelle, and the Djemaa El Fna, a large square with a market and some other attractions put up by the locals—a good place to interact with the people of Marrakesh.

 On a side note, if you’re not a huge fan of cactus and don’t have much time to spend in Marrakesh, you might want to skip the Jardin Majorelle.
-Despite being a pleasant garden, it was by far the most expensive site we visited in Morocco and was also quite crowded.
+Despite being a pleasant garden, it was by far the most expensive site we visited in Morocco and was crowded with tourists.

 The Ourika valley is near Marrakesh, and there you can visit some waterfalls, traditional houses and local markets.
 We were unlucky with the weather so we can only imagine how the valley looks on a busier day.

-A ksar is a small fortified village, whose purpose was to protect the population from bad weather, and nomadic tribes who pillaged the oasis after the harvests.
-Ksour are built with mud and clay bricks and while most of the city’s habitants of Aït Benhaddou now live across the river in a more modern area, eight families still live inside this fortress.
+A ksar is a small fortified village; its purpose was to protect the population from bad weather, and nomadic tribes who pillaged the oasis after the harvests.
+Ksour (plural of ksar) are built with mud and clay bricks and while most of the habitants of Aït Benhaddou now live across the river in a more modern area, eight families still live inside this fortress.

 Ksour are quite common in the south, but this ksar is a UNESCO heritage because it is the most well-preserved ksar in Morocco.